xelox/dotfiles/README.md

 Hyprdots from prasanthrangan is an amazing rice and I really recomend it.

 ## What I changed
-so far I customized: The general keybindings and and window rules; The waybar (status bar); The terminal look (kitty); The neovim editor...
+This repository only contains the things that I changed and I provide no install script.
+The elements that I customized are: The general keybindings and and window rules; The waybar (status bar); The terminal look (kitty); The neovim editor...
 And a few other tweaks.